instrumentisto/rust-incubator/README.md

 ### Before you start

 1. [Create][1] a new [GitHub repository] for yourself using this one [as template][2].
-2. [Invite as a collaborator][3] of your repository the person you want to review your lessons.
+2. [Invite as a collaborator][3] of your repository the person you want to review your lessons (lead).

 ### Schedule